1. What is metaplastic breast cancer?

-Metaplastic breast cancer is a rare type of breast cancer accounting for less than 1% of breast cancers.
+Metaplastic breast cancer is a rare type of breast cancer accounting for around 1% of breast cancers.

 Routine breast screening can often pick up cancer before there are any symptoms.
 Therefore some women will be diagnosed with metaplastic breast cancer after attending breast screening without having any of the symptoms described above.

-- breast-conserving surgery, also known as wide local excision or lumpectomy which is the removal of the cancer with a margin (border) of normal breast tissue around it
+- breast-conserving surgery, also known as wide local excision or lumpectomy – removal of the cancer with a margin (border) of normal breast tissue around it

-- mastectomy, which is the removal of all the breast tissue including the nipple area.
+- mastectomy – removal of all the breast tissue including the nipple area